My Medicaid spend-down was miscalculated three different times. Finally, I filed a complaint and got to speak to a supervisor.

 Sweet Pea’s Story

 My local Social Services and Medicaid Department were completely clueless about the particular Medicaid program I was applying for.
 I had to find the actual employee training manual and educate them about it and they still refused to find me eligible.
-So, I had to take it to the state level.
+So, I sent a complaint to the state level.
 Finally I was approved, and got a $40,000 hospital bill paid.

 For three years, I was told by everyone that I was not eligible for Medicaid.
 No matter how many places I called, and no matter how many people I spoke with, and no matter how desperate I was, no one ever told me about Medicaid waivers.